lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 to one or several LPWAN Application Servers (App).

 The SCHC F/R and C/D on the Network side can be located in the NGW, or somewhere else as long as a tunnel is established between them and the NGW.
-For some LPWAN technologies, it MAY be suitable to locate the SCHC F/R functionality nearer the NGW, in order to better deal with time constraints of such technologies.
+For some LPWAN technologies, it may be suitable to locate the SCHC F/R functionality nearer the NGW, in order to better deal with time constraints of such technologies.

 The SCHC C/Ds on both sides MUST share the same set of Rules.
 So do the SCHC F/Rs on both sides.

-The SCHC C/D and F/R process is symmetrical, therefore the description of the Downlink direction is symmetrical to the one above.
+The SCHC C/D and F/R process is symmetrical, therefore the description of the operation in the Downlink direction is symmetrical to the one above.
+The rules themselves may be asymmetrical.

 # Rule ID

-Rule IDs are identifiers used for Compression/Decompression or for Fragmentation/Reassembly.
+Rule IDs identify the Rules used for Compression/Decompression or for Fragmentation/Reassembly.

+The scope of a Rule ID is the link between the SCHC Compressor and the SCHC Decompressor, or between the SCHC Fragmenter and the SCHC Reassembler.

 The size of the Rule IDs is not specified in this document, as it is implementation-specific and can vary according to the LPWAN technology and the number of Rules, among others.
 It is defined in Profiles.